First visit to Cornwall?

 Constantine

 Fringed by sand dunes, Constantine Bay provides swimming and year round surfing facilities and has an expansive sandy beach with many rock pools and plenty of sand for the children to play within.
-There is a sloping path to the beach and as parking is limited, it is worth considering parking at Treyarnon Bay and walking the coast path to Constantine Bay which takes approx 10 minutes.
+During the school holidays you can enjoy Cornish clotted cream ice-creams from the Cornish Kellys Ice-cream Van and a coffee or hot chocolate from the Coastal Coffee van.
+There is a sloping path to the beach and as parking is limited, it is worth considering parking at Treyarnon Bay and walking the coast path to Constantine Bay which takes approx 10 minutes with narrow sandy beach with rocks on its northern side providing many rock pools and a large natural swimming pool.
 Dogs are allowed on the beach all year round.
-During the school holidays you can enjoy Cornish clotted cream ice-creams from the Cornish Kellys Ice-cream Van and a coffee or hot chocolate from the Coastal Coffee van.
+Or walk right across Constantine Bay and up the steps or over the rocks to Boobies Bay a surfer’s favourite. where the greens and fairways of Trevose Golf and Country Club stretch back from the sands.

 Rock